Looking for Creative Soap Making Ideas?

 Poppy seeds, apricot seeds, and chia seeds are clever ways to add exfoliation to soap bars.
 And I love how they

-#8 Matcha powder: color + exfoliation
+#7 Matcha powder: color + exfoliation

-Rich in antioxidants, anti-inflammatory, anti-aging properties, green tea has amazing beauty benefits.
+Rich in antioxidants, anti-inflammatory, and anti-aging properties, green tea has amazing beauty benefits.
 You can apply green tea in an abundance of natural ways to help smooth, hydrate, tighten, and brighten your skin.

 Add loose-leaf tea for exfoliation or matcha powder for color.
 I love the soft green color it makes in these DIY Match Matcha Bath Melts.